zavolanlab/PAQR2/README.md

 conda env create -f install/environment.yml
 ```

-$^*$If you have a Linux machine, as well as root privileges, (e.g., if you plan to run the workflow on your own computer), you can execute the following command to include Singularity in the Conda environment instead:
+$^*$ If you have a Linux machine, as well as root privileges, (e.g., if you plan to run the workflow on your own computer), you can execute the following command to include Singularity in the Conda environment instead:
 ```bash
 conda env create -f install/environment.root.yml
 ```